Morpho-lang/morpho/help/fespace.md

     print fs.nodeCoords(0)

 For a grade `g` space, each node coordinate is represented by `g+1` barycentric coordinates.
+For `CG0` the single node is at the element centroid.

 For example, to inspect all node coordinates: